-Figure 51 Monitor > Wireless > Detected Device (for Zyxel Device that does not support Monitor mode)
+Figure 60 Monitor > Wireless > Detected Device

-Table 28 Monitor > Wireless > Detected Device
+Table 32 Monitor > Wireless > Detected Device

 IABEL DESC RIPTIO N Discovered APs Rogue AP This shows how many devices are detected as rogue APs.
-Suspected rogue AP This shows how many devices are detected as possible rogue APs based on the classification rule(s) in Section 10.3 on page 107.
+Suspected rogue AP This shows how many devices are detected as possible rogue APs based on the classification rule(s) in Section 11.3 on page 105.
 Friendly AP This shows how many devices are detected as friendly APs.
 Un-classified AP This shows how many devices are detected, but have not been classified as either Rogue or Friendly by the Zyxel Device.
 Detect Now Click this button for the Zyxel Device to scan for APs in the network.
-Detected Device Detected Device Mark as Rogue AP Click this button to mark the selected AP as a rogue AP.
-For more on managing rogue APs, see the Configuration > Wireless > Rogue AP screen (Section 10.3 on page 107).
+Detected Device Mark as Rogue AP Click this button to mark the selected AP as a rogue AP.
+For more on managing rogue APs, see the Configuration > Wireless > Rogue AP screen (Section 11.3 on page 105).
 Mark as Friendly AP Click this button to mark the selected AP as a friendly AP.
-For more on managing friendly APs, see the Configuration > Wireless > Rogue AP screen (Section 10.3 on page 107).
+For more on managing friendly APs, see the Configuration > Wireless > Rogue AP screen (Section 11.3 on page 105).
 This is the detected device's index number in this list.
-Status This indicates the detected device's status.
-Device This indicates the type of device detected.
 Role This indicates the detected device's role (such as friendly or rogue).
 Classified by This indicates the detected device's classification rule.
 MAC Address This indicates the detected device's MAC address.
 SSID Name This indicates the detected device's SSID.
+Band This is the frequency band to which the station is connected.
+Channel ID This indicates the detected device's channel ID.
+802.11 Mode This indicates the 802.11 mode (a/b/g/n/ac/ax) transmitted by the detected device.
+Security This indicates the encryption method (if any) used by the detected device.
+Description This displays the detected device's description.
+For more on managing friendly and rogue APs, see the Configuration > Wireless > Rogue AP screen (Section 11.3 on page 105).

-Table 28 Monitor > Wireless > Detected Device (continued)
+Table 32 Monitor > Wireless > Detected Device (continued)